Strangemother/Polyclass.js/readme.md

 ## Features

+It's open-source, lightweight and runtime pluggable.
+With only HTML class names, immediately generate CSS declarations in a dynamic stylesheet:

-+ Works real-time or with pre-rendered content
++ Real-time or pre-render compatible
-+ No compilation required, Instant plug-and-play
++ Instant plug-and-play with No compilation required
-+ Pure JavaScript with no dependencies
++ No dependencies, pure JavaScript
 + MIT License

----
+### Your Instant, Pluggable, Dynamic CSS Base Library

+Polyclass is a [_just-in-time_](#what-is-just-in-time) CSS class library, built dynamically from your class-names using "[Declarative CSS](#what-is-declarative-css)".

 + **Just-in-Time** runtime to declare CSS on-the-fly
 + **No opinion** no factory, forced, or predefined CSS included!